-Command Description
+Methods Description

+IsUSBDevice Checks to see if the device passed is there or not.

+Present Method Signature:

+920i Function: (device : deviceType )

+Parameters:

+device (see Section 4.0).
+SysCode values returned:

+SysOk

+SysDeviceNotFound

+Example:

+Result := IsUSBDevicePresent(USBFileSystem);

+if Result &lt;&gt; SysOk then WriteLn(OutPort,"Flash Drive Not Found");

+else

+WriteLn(OutPort, "SysOK");

+end if;

 SetFileTermin This determines what is appended at the end of each line.

-(termin : Line Termin - See Section 4.0 for LineTermination type options.
+920i Termin - See Section 4.0 for LineTermination type options.

+1280 Method Signature:

+Function: (termin : LineTermination )

-Termination ) Example:
+Example:

-920i 1280 SetFileTermin(FileCRLF);
+DDL and SetFileTermin(FileCRLF);

-DBLoad Opens a file in Read mode using the name of the database and the Unit ID and calls the core to process it as

-(database name) a database file.
+DBLoad 920i Opens a file in Read mode using the name of the database and the Unit ID and calls the core to process it as a database file.
 The file is closed when done.

+9201 Method Signature:

+Function: (database name)

-920i SysCode values returned:
+SysCode values returned:

 SysOk

 SysNoSuchDatabase

 SysNoFileSystemFound

+SysFileAlreadyOpen

-SysFileAlreadyOpen SysFileNotFound
+SysFileNotFound

-SysDirectoryNotFound

-SysInvalidFileFormat
+SysDirectoryNotFound SysInvalidFileFormat

 SysPortBusy

 Example:

 if DBLoad("Product") = Sysok then

 DisplayStatus("Product Database Loaded into 920i")

 end if;

 DBSave Opens a file in Create mode using the name of the database and the Unit ID and calls the core to process it

-(database name) as a database file.
+920i as a database file.
 File is closed when done.
 For example if the Unit ID in the 920i was 5, it would store a file

-920i to E:/5/Product.txt.
+to E:/5/Product.txt.
 (If your computer recognized the thumb drive as drive E).

+Method Signature: Function: (database name)

 SysCode values returned:

-SysOk SvoNoSvobDatabaaa
+SysOk

+SysNoSuchDatabase

-SysNoSuchDatabase SysNoFileSystemFound
+SysNoFileSystemFound

-SysTelleAlreadyOpen
+SysFileAlreadyOpen

 SysFileNotFound

 SysDirectoryNotFound

-SysFileExists

-SysPortBusy
+SysFileExists SysPortBusy

 Example:

 if DBSave("Product") = Sysok then

 DisplayStatus("Product Database Saved to thumb drive")

 end if;

-USBWrite Writes the text specified in the <arg-list> to the current text file.
-A subsequent USBWrite or USBWriteLn</arg-list>

-1280 operation will begin where this USBWrite operation ends; a carriage return is not included at the end of the data.

-Method Signature:

-procedure USBWrite ( <arg-list>);</arg-list>

-Parameters:

-[in] arg_list Output text

-USBWriteLn Writes the text specified in the <arg-list> to the current text file, followed by a carriage return and a line feed</arg-list>

-1280 (CR/LF).
-A subsequent USBWrite or USBWriteLn opteration begins on the next line.

-Method Signature:

-procedure USBWriteLn (<arg-list>); </arg-list>

-Parameters:

-[in] arg_list Print text
+Table 5-27.
+USB Methods (Continued)